drajer-health/ecr-pha-processor-lambda/README.md

 }
 	``

-4. Click on button `Review policy` and then click `Save changes`
+4. Click on button `Next`

+5. Enter policy name `ecrPhaProcessorLamdaPolcy`

+6. Click on `Create policy`

-5. Come back to your AWS Lambda Function and navigate to `Configuration` tab.
+7. Come back to your AWS Lambda Function and navigate to `Configuration` tab.

-6. Go to the `General Configuration` and click on `Edit` button.
+8. Go to the `General Configuration` and click on `Edit` button.
 Increase the Timeout to minimum 1 minute.

+9. Click on `Save`

-7. Under the "Code" tab select "Upload from"
+10. Under the "Code" tab select "Upload from"

 8. Select .zip or .jar file option.